robbert-vdh/yabridge/README.md

   - Check whether sidechaining and ~~MPE~~ work since they're unofficial additions to the VST 2.4 spec.
 Should either work out of the box or with a minor adjustment.
 MPE works!
+  - Add a similar seaphore to the plugin's `audioMaster` callback handler to prevent requests from multiple threads being sent at once.
 - add missing details if any to the architecture section.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.